 Female-Exclusive Group Sessions

 - Eating Disorders/Negative Body Image – Many female addicts and alcoholics suffer from negative body image – an issue that typically manifests as a direct result of participating in self-compromising behaviors during active addiction.
 As women undergo experiences that defy their once upheld set of moral standards, their self-esteem is greatly affected, and this disapproval of self will typically present itself in the form of body image or eating disorder issues.

 - Issues with Men & Sexuality – Many women with prolonged personal histories of substance abuse will have adopted sexual behavioral patterns that have likely resulted in feelings of shame and self-loathing.
 Additionally, many women who suffer from self-esteem issues will frequently turn towards male attention as a method of seeking external validation.
-Gender-specific group settings allow women a safe place to discuss any issues with men they may have, and seeing as all of our group sessions are facilitated by licensed therapists with extensive experience in such realms, women will have the opportunity to thoroughly heal.
+Addressing gender issues group settings give women a safe place to discuss any issues with men they may have, and seeing as all of our group sessions are facilitated by licensed therapists with extensive experience in such realms, women will have the opportunity to thoroughly heal.

 - Motherhood – One of the primary reasons why women return home before inpatient treatment is complete (a pattern that frequently leads to relapse), is the obligation they feel they have towards their children.
 We have much experience working with mothers in early recovery, instilling in them the understanding that if they are not clean and sober, their physical presence will not be nearly as meaningful.
 We also help to teach mothers to cope with the stressors of motherhood successfully, and explain how to effectively balance raising children with paying adequate attention to their personal programs of recovery.